 The Farmland Assessment Law in Illinois is critical to the solvency of Illinois' number one industry... agriculture.

-IDOR's plan shifted the annual cap of a 10% increase in the assessment on an individual soil productivity index (PI) to the 10% increase in the median cropped soil for the entire state.
-The median cropped soil has a PI of 111.
-The impact of this change would allow the 2014 Certified Values for all PI's to increase or decrease 10% of PI 111's 2013 Certified Value.
+IDOR's plan shifted the annual 10% maximum change in the assessment on an individual soil productivity index (PI) to the % change in the median cropped soil found in Illinois.
+The median cropped soil in Illinois has a PI of 111.
+As a result of this change, calculated values on lower PI soils will increase at a faster rate, while higher PI soils will increase at a slower rate.

 Note: You need Adobe Reader to view these documents.
 If you cannot view the documents, download Adobe Reader here.
 It is a free application.